atrakic/Echo.API/README.md

 # Echo.OpenAPI

-> A simple API to store and retrieve messages.
+> A minimal API to echo messages.